+Discussion

+For example, if the jack is slightly recessed with a round bezel, it will be easier for voters to identify the jack and to insert the headset plug into it.

 8.1-G – Telephone style handset

-If the voting system uses a telephone style handset or headphone to provide audio information, it must provide a wireless T-Coil 9 coupling for assistive hearing devices so it provides access to that information for voters with partial hearing, achieving at least a category T4 rating as defined by the American National Standard Institute (ANSI) for Methods of Measurement of Compatibility between Wireless Communications Devices and Hearing Aids, ANSI C63.19 [ANSI11].
+If the voting system uses a telephone style handset or headphone to provide audio information, it must provide a wireless T-Coil 9 coupling for assistive hearing devices so it provides access to that information for voters with partial hearing, achieving at least a category T4 rating as defined by the American National Standard Institute (ANSI) for Methods of Measurement of Compatibility between Wireless Communications Devices and Hearing Aids, ANSI C63.19-2019 [ANSI19].

-External references: WCAG 2.0/Section 508

-ANSI C63.19
+Discussion

+This requirement applies only to telephone style handsets/headphones to ensure their compatibility with assistive hearing devices.

+This requirement is based on WCAG 2.0 [W3C10] and Section 508 [USAB18].